Alef-Basilio/Calculator---FrontEnd---07-2024/README.md

 ### ABOUT/SOBRE:
 A exclusive project for my faculty. </br>
-Um projeto exclusivo para minha faculdade.
+Um projeto exclusivo para a minha faculdade.